marijnh/Eloquent-JavaScript/18_http.md

 {{index "value attribute", "checked attribute", "form (HTML tag)"}}

-Form
-fields do not necessarily have to appear in a `<form>` tag.
+Form fields do not necessarily have to appear in a `<form>` tag.
 You can put them anywhere in a page.
-Such fields cannot be ((submit))ted (only a form as a whole can), but when responding to input with JavaScript, we often do not want to submit our fields normally anyway.
+Such form-less fields cannot be ((submit))ted (only a form as a whole can), but when responding to input with JavaScript, we often don't want to submit our fields normally anyway.

 ```{lang: "text/html"}
 <p><input type="text" value="abc"> (text)</p>